mpwsh/kubetailor/readme.md

 ### Description

-Kubetailor is a Kubernetes operator that simplifies the deployment of applications with their own domain, volumes, and specific network policies.
-This operator enables you to define and manage the entire lifecycle of an application within a single Kubernetes manifest.
+Kubetailor is a Kubernetes operator that simplifies the deployment of applications with their own domain + certs, volumes, environment variables and secrets.
-What makes this useful is the addition of a simple API that can receive simplified `TailoredApp` that get merged with some hard-coded defaults you can set-up in your configuration.
+What makes this useful is the addition of a simple API that can receive simplified versions of `TailoredApp` manifests that will get merged with some hard-coded defaults you can set-up in your configuration.

-Idea being: You configure most of the `TailoredApp` before-hand and let your end-users provide few values that will spin a container for them.
+Idea being: You configure most of the `TailoredApp` beforehand and let your end-users provide few values that will spin a container for them.

 A reference front-end console implementation can be found in the [console](./crates/console) folder inside crates, the [backend server](./crates/server) can be found in [crates](./crates) too.